Dustmix/WDD-theme-converter/README.md

 #### Note: Python needs to be installed with the "Add Python 3.x to PATH" option checked and ImageMagick should be installed like explained [here](http://docs.wand-py.org/en/latest/guide/install.html#install-imagemagick-on-windows)

 ### Usage

-#### Note: Start the script for the first time with -i switch install the necessary dependences.
+#### Start the script with the --install parameter when using it for the first time.

-To convert a .heic file to .ddw file just drag and drop it into the batch file to start the conversion.
+Just drag and drop a heic file on the batch file to start the conversion or use the command line to convert multiple files.

+#### Options:
+-h or --help to show a help message.
+--install to install python requirements.
+--uninstall to uninstall python requirements.
+-r or --remove to delete heic file after conversion.
+-v or --version to print heic2ddw version.